A 1920s Fashion History: The trendsetters

 Art Deco style was embraced.

 Art Deco style, characterized by its use of geometric shapes, metallic materials, and bold colors, became a popular design movement in the 1920s.
 This style was embraced in architecture, interior design, and visual arts, and was often used to create a sense of luxury and glamour.
 The use of metallic materials, such as chrome and silver, was particularly popular in Art Deco design, as it gave a sense of modernity and opulence.
-The style was also characterized by, its use of bold colors and geometric shapes, such as chevrons and zigzags, which were often used to create a sense of movement and energy.
+The style was also characterized by its use of bold colors and geometric shapes, such as chevrons and zigzags, which were often used to create a sense of movement and energy.
 Art Deco style continued to be popular throughout the 1920s and into the 1930s, and its influence can still be seen in many buildings and design today.

 Little Black Dress became a staple.